anynines/a9s-cli-v2/Backlog.md

 * CHORE: Check if makeup.WaitForUser(demo.UnattendedMode) is used consistently for all new commands instance & backup

+* Deleting Backups and Restore CRs
     * For completeness: Create command `a9s delete pg backup ...`
     * For completeness: Create command `a9s delete pg restore ...`

 * Chore: Write a testSuite to run end-to-end tests on a local machine using the `a9s`-cli applying all major usecases for both the kind and minikube providers.